apache/pulsar-site/docs/client-libraries-producers.md

 </Tabs>
 ````

-## Configure Access mode
+## Configure access mode

-Access mode allow applications to require exclusive producer access on a topic in order to achieve a "single-writer" situation.
+[Access mode](concepts-clients.md#access-mode) allows applications to require exclusive producer access on a topic to achieve a "single-writer" situation.

-More information about access mode can be found [concepts-clients](concepts-clients.md#access-mode).

 This example shows how to set producer access mode.